Createdd/Writing/2020/articles/understandingCNN.md

 So instead of using a layer’s raw output, we use the gram matrix of the feature map of an individual layer to identify the style of an image.

-The cost is the difference between those gram matrices, ie the difference of correlations.

-Now the **total** style cost is calculated in two steps:
+The fisrt cost is the difference between those gram matrices, ie the difference of correlations.
+The second cost is again the difference between the original image and the generated one.
+This is in essence the "style transfer".
-1. the style cost of the conv layer
-2. the style cost is multiplied to each conv layer

 ### Total variation cost

 It acts like a regularizer that encourages spatial smoothness in the generated image.
 This was not used in the original paper but sometimes improves the results.
+In essence we smooth out the differences between style and content transferal.

 ## Starting point for implementation